kazurayam/SaveWebPageAsMHT/README.md

 - [TakeScreenshotExample.java](https://github.com/kklisura/chrome-devtools-java-client/blob/master/cdt-examples/src/main/java/com/github/kklisura/cdt/examples/TakeScreenshotExample.java) --- take the screenshot of the current viewport
 - [TracingExample.java](https://github.com/kklisura/chrome-devtools-java-client/blob/master/cdt-examples/src/main/java/com/github/kklisura/cdt/examples/TracingExample.java) --- show what Chrome's [Trace Event Profile Tools (about:tracing)](https://www.chromium.org/developers/how-tos/trace-event-profiling-tool) records for diagnosing performance problems.

+## Conclusion

+Katalon Studio has been solely dependent on Selenium WebDriver for Web UI testing.
+What we could do in Katalon Studio stays within the scope of WebDriver.
+Now I see, Chrome DevTools Protocol enables Web UI testers to do something exceeding the capability of WebDriver.
+For example, we can save web page into MHTML easily.
+CDP is interesting.
+I would look at CDP more deeply looking forward to its better use in Katalon Studio.